Codecademy/docs/content/css/concepts/filter-functions/terms/brightness/brightness.md

 ---
-Title: "brightness()"
+Title: 'brightness()'
-Description: "Defines the brightness or darkness of an element."
+Description: 'Defines the brightness or darkness of an element.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Images"
+  - 'Images'
-  - "Functions"
+  - 'Functions'
-  - "Colors"
+  - 'Colors'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 Defines the brightness or darkness of an element.